 Voice Support for Fixed Telecommuter Deployments

 This guide provides a description of the various bandwidth reservation and quality of service (QoS) options for supporting voice traffic in an Aruba remote access point (RAP) telecommuter deployment scenario.
 The RAP solution is a key component of the Aruba virtual branch network (VBN) architecture.
 The Aruba RAP deployment model meets the needs of fixed telecommuter and small branch office deployments while maintaining simplicity and ease of deployment.
 Aruba RAPs extend the corporate LAN to any remote location by enabling seamless wired or wireless data and voice wherever a user finds an Internet-enabled Ethernet port or 3G cellular connection.
 RAPs are ideally suited for small remote offices, home offices, telecommuters, mobile executives, and for business continuity applications.

-This guide describes the process of bypassing the Captive Network Assistant that is displayed on iOS devices such as iPhones, iPad, and more recently, Mac OS X machines running Lion (10.7) when connecting to guest networks.
-While convenient, the assistant also blocks the user from seeing items such as terms of service or branding and advertising on the captive portal page.
+This document describes the process for leveraging the ClearPass Guest captive portal to bypass the Captive Network Assistant (web sheet) that is displayed on iOS devices such as iPhone, iPad, and more recently, OS X machines running Lion (10.7) and above.

 Amigopod and ArubaOS Integration

 This guide details the advanced guest access features available to organizations through the combination of Aruba’s Amigopod and Mobility Controller solutions.
 This includes details of workflow management, RADIUS configuration, AAA configuration, and testing of the solution.
 This guide builds on the network defined in the Campus VRD.